RanvierMUD/ranviermud/docs/extending/areas/quests.md

 Ranvier's quest system is left intentionally generic.
 However, this makes it incredibly powerful and extensible.
-In this guide we will implement a new quest type called FetchQuest (player needs to retrieve an item), create a couple fetch quests, create a quest giver for one of the quests, and for the other create a room script that will give the player a quest when walking into the room.
+In this guide we will implement a new quest goal type called FetchGoal (player needs to retrieve an item), create a couple fetch quests, create a quest giver for one of the quests, and for the other create a room script that will give the player a quest when walking into the room.